Frostburg State University: Athletics

 Aerial photo of the Frostburg State University stadium complex, including Bobcat stadium, baseball field, tennis courts and the Harold J. Cordts Physical Education Center.

 On July 5, 2018, the Mountain East Conference announced that Frostburg State University has accepted an offer of membership beginning with the 2019–20 academic year.
 Full membership will be contingent upon Frostburg State achieving active membership status in NCAA Division II.
 Beginning in 2020, Frostburg joined the East Coast Conference as an associate member in men's lacrosse, also contingent on being accepted into Division II by the NCAA.

-Prior to 2019, Frostburg State University competed at the NCAA Division III level and was a member of the Capital Athletic Conference, as well as participating as an associate member of the New Jersey Athletic Conference for football.
-However, prior to 2010, FSU was competing as a member of the Allegheny Mountain Collegiate Conference.
-FSU's football team was a member of the ACFC, but has moved to Empire 8 in 2011.
+Until 2019, Frostburg State University competed at the NCAA Division III level and was a member of the Capital Athletic Conference, as well as participating as an associate member of the New Jersey Athletic Conference for football.
+Before 2010, FSU competed as a member of the Allegheny Mountain Collegiate Conference.
+FSU's football team was a member of the ACFC, but moved to Empire 8 in 2011.
 FSU teams have participated in and won many championships, Baseball having the most championship victories.
 Various club and intramural sports are available on campus.